-I bet you didn’t think Danish Pastries were a make-at-home kind of treat, did you?
+I bet you didn’t think Danish pastries were a make-at-home kind of treat, did you?
 They’re a lot easier than I expected!
-Believe me, I was expecting this to be such a hard recipe to conquer that I almost didn’t try it!
-Good thing I did, though, because these homemade Danish Pastries are to die for.
+Believe me, I was expecting this to be such a hard recipe to conquer that I almost didn’t try it.
+Good thing I did, though, because this homemade Danish pastry recipe is to die for.

 How to Make Danish Pastries: A Visual Guide

 The first thing you want to do with the recipe is prepare your dough and the butter you’ll be adding into the dough.

 Now you’ll need to flatten the butter and prepare the yeast.